actris/data-management-plan/DMP/ACTRIS-DMP.md

 ##### 4.2.2.1 General Characteristics of In Situ Data Production

-All In Situ data products, level 1 (RRT) and level 2 (fully QCed), are archived in the In Situ data repository, hosted in NILU’s EBAS database, and made available through ACCESS.
+All In Situ data products, level 1 (RRT) and level 2 (fully QCed), are archived in the In Situ data repository, hosted in NILU’s EBAS database, and made available through DVAS.
 In Situ produces selected level 3 products from these ([Appendix 9](https://github.com/actris/data-management-plan/blob/master/DMP/ACTRIS-DMP.md#appendix-9-format-and-external-data-sources-for-level-3-variables)).

 As a general rule in ACTRIS in situ data QC, only data subject to instrument malfunctions are flagged as invalid.
 Data with episodes, local contamination, etc. are flagged as such, but not as invalid, to avoid limiting data use only to certain use cases.
 Data level designations are used to distinguish between data having received automatic QC, and data having undergone manual QC.
 When calculating time averages in data production, any non-invalidating flags occurring in the source data during the averaging period are copied to the average result, while invalid data points in the source data are excluded from the average.
 Temporal coverage flags are applied to the average.